perceptrons-vnit/perceptrons-Trend_Predication/README.md

 The Virtual Trial Room will provide an easy and pleasant experience for any user.

 ## Procedure
+The first step includes collecting images from the popular social media site - Instagram.
+- An account following some of the most famous fashion influencers of today, is created
 ## Installation
 ## Results
 An example of results obtained using open cv grabcut app: